SpencerPros/Multi-Area-OSPF-Project/README.md

 <br>

 ### Quick Testing
-* Before moving on make sure that you can ping from each Host to its default gateway.
+* Before moving on I made sure that you can ping from each Host to its default gateway.
 For example this is me pinging Host 1 to its deault gateway do the same but for Host 2 as well.
-Also on R1 write the command "show ip int brief" on each router and see if all the IP addressing matches your table.
+Also I double checked each routers IP and subnet.
+Using an example on R1 writing the command "show ip int brief" on each router and see if all the IP addressing matches my table.
   ![image](https://github.com/user-attachments/assets/df9c1de1-7bd0-4998-afec-abc7ad57960b)

 <br>